 Investing in Tesla isn’t for the faint of heart; its stock is almost twice as volatile as the S&P 500, and buyers hoping for a repeat of Tesla's past performance could be disappointed.
 As a more mature company, it may not experience the same gains ahead and the stock has endured some pretty significant bumps along the way.
 Double-digit declines aren’t exactly rare, and this stock has plummeted as much as 21% in a single day.

 Finally, CEO Elon Musk has proven he’s capable of moving the stock’s price with a single tweet.
-In February, Musk said the company had invested $1.5 billion in cryptocurrency Bitcoin and might take the crypto as payment for vehicles, only to change his mind a few months later, citing the large energy use of Bitcoin mining operations.
+In February 2021, Musk said the company had invested $1.5 billion in bitcoin and might accept the cryptocurrency as payment for vehicles, only to change his mind a few months later, citing the large energy use of bitcoin mining operations.

 How to buy Tesla in a brokerage account